RayDeeUx/ChangeFont19/README.md

 For historical purposes: v1.1.0 was licensed under LGPLv2, and v1.2.0 and onwards are licensed under a combination of GPLv3 and OFLv1.1.

-*Notice: No portion of this project is affiliated with Minecraft, Mojang, or IdreesInc in any way and is exclusively a fan project.
-This project bundles `.png` and `.fnt` derivatives of a [fan-made monospace variant](https://github.com/IdreesInc/Monocraft) by [IdreesInc](https://github.com/IdreesInc) which were generated with user input using [Sprite Font Builder](https://www.johnwordsworth.com/projects/sprite-font-builder) by [John Wordsworth](https://www.johnwordsworth.com), but it does not include any assets, font files, or `.ttf` files from the original Minecraft game or from IdreesInc.*
+*Notice: No portion of this non-profit project is affiliated with Minecraft, Mojang, or IdreesInc in any way and is exclusively a fan project.
+This project bundles `.png` and `.fnt` derivatives of a [fan-made monospace variant](https://github.com/IdreesInc/Monocraft) by [IdreesInc](https://github.com/IdreesInc) which were generated from user input using [Sprite Font Builder](https://www.johnwordsworth.com/projects/sprite-font-builder) by [John Wordsworth](https://www.johnwordsworth.com), but it does not include any assets, font files, or `.ttf` files from the original Minecraft game or from IdreesInc.*

-*Less important notice: the monospace font styles are (un)fortunately not truly monospaced due to how [Sprite Font Builder](https://www.johnwordsworth.com/projects/sprite-font-builder) treats `.ttf` files.
-However, there are still some differences from the original Minecraft font--try them out!*

 Before ChangeFont19:
 ![antiDemoOne](https://github.com/RayDeeUx/ChangeFont19/blob/main/antiDemoOne.png)